-Current trends vs. universal constants need to be considered.
+Current trends vs. universal constants need to be considered, as well as cultural contexts, ie. what may seem 'standard' in the US or for English speakers, maybe be very different elsewhere.
 If we are in a more pastel phase vs. electric colors vs. more earth tones.
 There was a period where everything in the tech world was blue and round to follow facebook -- to feel friendly and trustworthy.
 But that is not always the case, so that particular trend soon begins to feel "played out."

 Here is a list of what different colors are often times associated with (in western culture) to help you choose your next color palette.

 Red: Excitement, energy, passion, love, desire, speed, strength, power, heat, aggression, danger, fire, blood, war, violence, all things intense and passionate, sincerity, happiness (Only in Japan) -- when using red, it is important to consider that it also means "stop," so probably best not to use it for a button you really want people to click.

 Pink symbolizes love and romance, caring, tenderness, acceptance and calm.
 Keep in mind, as much as this is finally starting to change, pink is not always the most "gender neutral" color to use.

 Beige and ivory symbolize unification.
 Ivory symbolizes quiet and pleasantness.
 Beige symbolizes calm and simplicity.
 These are both great colors to use as a neutral tone in your palette.
 Or if you think a white background is too sterile, these are nice colors to use to warm things up more subtlely.